rev087/fancy-new-file/README.md

+# NO LONGER MAINTAINED

+This package is no longer maintained.
+Please use @trudko's [advanced-new-file](https://github.com/Trudko/advanced-new-file) instead.

+For reference, this is what this package did.

 # Fancy New File package

 Fancy New File is a plugin for Github's Atom text editor that gives you a